securityfirst/tent-content/contents_en/information/passwords/advanced/recording-passwords-securely.md

 Learn how to use [KeepassXC](umbrella://lesson/keepassxc).

-_There are a number of programs with names similar to KeePassXC, like KeePassX, KeePass, and KeePass2.
-Some of these are based on the same code, while others just use the same database format. [_KeePassXC_](https://keepassxc.org/) is cross-platform and more actively developed._
+*Note: There are a number of programs with names similar to KeePassXC, like KeePassX, KeePass, and KeePass2.
+Some of these are based on the same code, while others just use the same database format. [_KeePassXC_](https://keepassxc.org/) is cross-platform and more actively developed.*